suemnjeri/cd0354-monolith-to-microservices-project/README.md

 # Udagram Image Filtering Application

+<h2>Description</h2>

+In this project, I Refactored the Udagram Monolith image-filtering application to Microservices and implemented a CI/CD pipeline using Docker, Kubernetes and Travis Ci by following the steps below.

+• Created a PostgreSQL database on AWS RDS for storing the app’s metadata

+• Created an S3 bucket to store the images uploaded and displayed on the app

+• Set up each microservice to run in its own Docker container

+• Set up Travis CI pipeline to push images to Dockerhub

+• Deployed the Dockerhub images to a Kubernetes cluster

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

 The project is split into two parts: